muguryildirim/muguryildirim/README.md

 ### Contact

-You can connect with me on Gmail, LinkedIn, and LeetCode:
+You can connect with me via Gmail and LinkedIn, or you can access my LeetCode profile:

 - Gmail: [Gmail](mailto:mehmetuguryldrm@gmail.com)
 - LinkedIn: [LinkedIn](https://linkedin.com/in/mehmet-uğur-yıldırım)